Part 1: INTRODUCTION

 Although many perceived the situation to be out of control, ironically in today’s fully-controlled licensed environment there is much less choice available to the listener.
 In the free radio environment, by the time 1987 rolled around and the promised legislation a long-distant memory, saturation point had been reached and surpassed.
 Stations that could no longer sustain themselves disappeared, others took their place, and just about every format imaginable was catered for by at least one of the stations – in many cases 24/7.
 Compare that to today when stations that have little or no listeners – and are not turning a profit – are kept alive artificially rather than allowed to die a natural death.

 In June 1988, the Minister for Communications Ray Burke finally announced a new broadcasting Wireless and Telegraphy Act.
 This requested all interested parties in proposed new licensed services around the country who were presently on the air to cease broadcasting by midnight on December 31st 1988.

 In addition, tough new fines for unlicensed broadcasting were introduced – two years in prison and a £20,000 penalty.
 The threat of prosecution had the desired effect – Ireland’s airwaves fell eerily silent at the start of 1989.

 The Golden Age of radio broadcasting in Ireland had finished – never to be repeated.

 Many had criticised the method, and the madness which was bound to ensue.
 By forcing all stations off the air, with no new services to come until March – at the very earliest – listeners would be deprived of a choice in entertainment which they’d taken for granted; small to mid-sized advertisers would have nowhere to advertise for months; and hundreds of former presenters were set to swell the already over-long dole queues when social welfare offices reopened in the new year.
-Worse still, some would head overseas seeking out employment and might never return.
+Worse still, some of the very best talent would likely head overseas seeking out employment and might never return.

 Recognising this, there was a last minute attempt by TDs to allow the stations to continue until new services were ready to start, but it failed.